NTT-DATA-Cloud-Transformation/cfn-github-3rd-party-resource/doc_source/index.md

 #Getting Started with Flux7::Service::Github

-Use `Flux7::Service::GitHub` resource to create a GitHub Repository.
-You can perform update and delete operations on github repository resource.
+Use `Flux7::Service::GitHub` AWS resource in CloudFormation template to create a GitHub Repository.
+You can perform update and delete operations on create GitHub repository resource.